 The Handmade Soap Company

 Have you ever used soap and lotion in a nice hotel and felt very fancy afterwards?
 That’s what The Handmade Soap Company’s Lemongrass and Cedar range invokes for me.
-It is gorgeous, just gorgeous.
 Set up in Slane to be a kind skincare company, all of the products are beautifully made from natural ingredients and sustainably packaged.

-Creating gorgeous handmade goods from Galway, Aideen makes delightful gifts and treats.
-I purchased two pumpkins in October and I was very happy with them.
+Creating gorgeous handmade goods from Galway, queen of knitting, Aideen makes delightful gifts and treats.
+I purchased two puimcíní a few years ago and they still look amazing.
+Aideen’s adorable snowman decorations are now on sale.

 Sharon Leavy is a joy to follow on Instagram and not only is she a beacon for using her platform to highlight important issues, she’s also an incredibly talented artist.
 Her shop is full of cross-stitch goodness.